Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Iowa Stats and Trends

-- In Iowa's seven games this year, it has five wins against the spread.

-- This year, the Hawkeyes won ATS in their only game as an underdog of 3.5 points or more.
+- The Hawkeyes covered the spread in their only game when underdogs by 3.5 points or more.

-- Iowa's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Iowa's games this year have hit the over two times in seven opportunities (28.6%).

-- Iowa is 5-1 against the spread and 6-0 overall in games when it records more than 18.4 points.
+- Iowa is 5-1 against the spread and 6-0 overall when the team notches more than 18.4 points.

-- When Iowa amasses over 223 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Iowa picks up more than 223 yards, the team is 4-2 against the spread and 5-1 overall.

-- This season the Hawkeyes have turned the ball over nine times, one more than the Badgers' takeaways (8).
+- This year the Hawkeyes have turned the ball over nine times, one more than the Badgers' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.